Liksu/7SegmentsSnake/docs/index.md

 ## Install

+Library available in the [library manager](http://arduino.cc/en/pmwiki.php?n=Guide/Libraries).
-You can find the latest version on github [project release page](https://github.com/Liksu/7SegmentsSnake/releases).
+Also, you can find the latest version on github [project release page](https://github.com/Liksu/7SegmentsSnake/releases).

 ## Example